Accounts and Allocations

 Note: Your USC NetID is the first part of your USC email address (e.g., email@example.com's NetID is ttrojan).

 Access to and use of resources is based on participation in projects.
-Project setup and resource allocation requests must be made by a project's PI using the Research Computing User Portal.
-Detailed instructions for project and resource management are available in the Research Computing User Portal user guides.
+Project setup and resource allocation requests must be made by a project's PI using the CARC User Portal.
+Detailed instructions for project and resource management are available in the CARC User Portal user guides.

 Principal Investigator (PI) eligibility

-If you believe you're eligible for PI status but this isn't reflected in the Research Computing User Portal, please submit a help ticket to the CARC.
+If you believe you're eligible for PI status but this isn't reflected in the CARC User Portal, please submit a help ticket to the CARC.

-The CARC offers three types of computing resource allocations: class, graduate student project, and research.
+The CARC offers three types of computing resource allocations on the Discovery cluster: class, graduate student project, and research.
 For both resources, the unit of SU (System Unit) is used.
 One SU indicates one hour's use of a single CPU core.

 Graduate student project (GSP) allocations